It’s tough for a student out here, right?

 Below are some supplements which may help to improve your memory and mental focus, helping you to achieve your best.

 DHA is an omega 3 essential fatty acid, this is one of the major building blocks of the brain.
 It is essential for the correct function of the brain and nervous system – deficiencies may lead to all manner of brain and psychiatric disorders.
 Consuming an omega 3 fatty acid supplement may help to improve the function of your brain.
-Memory loss and depression have been found to improve with the intake of DHA.
-(1)

 #2 Vitamin C

 Dealing with university life can be tough.
-It can increase in the amount of cortisol (stress hormone) in the body can make us susceptible to illness, being sick is the last thing you need when coping with demanding workloads so taking vitamin C can help to ward of infections and protect the immune system from deficiencies, eating plenty of fruits and vegetables is a sure fire way of making sure you get the amount needed but sometimes that isn’t practical, so taking a vitamin C tablet is a way of helping you to get your daily amount.
+It can increase in the amount of cortisol (stress hormone) in the body can make us susceptible to illness, being sick is the last thing you need when coping with demanding workloads so taking vitamin C can help to ward off infections and protect the immune system from deficiencies, eating plenty of fruits and vegetables is a sure-fire way of making sure you get the amount needed but sometimes that isn’t practical, so taking a vitamin C tablet is a way of helping you to get your daily amount.

 Most commonly known as a ‘sleeping supplement,’ ZMA may contribute to you getting a restful nights sleep.
 It’s a combination of magnesium, zinc and vitamin B6.
 Zinc is known for antioxidant properties and is an essential mineral, as is Magnesium which is also crucial in helping to maintain a healthy function of the cardiovascular system and bone health.
 Both Zinc and Magnesium have been known to stunt cortisol, the stress hormone.
 (4)